“I like it here, they look out for me, they know me. This is my family.”

 We are filling in the cracks of broken lives, and we thank you so much for making possible our work with and for the least fortunate in our city.

 1JustCity is an organization that supports four outreach sites in Winnipeg’s core neighborhoods: West Broadway, the North End, the West End and Osborne Village.
-Our services include haircuts, showers, laundry, toiletries, and clean undergarments.
+Our services include meal programs, emergency food, haircuts, showers, laundry, toiletries, and clean undergarments.

 “When you have wet socks, in a Winnipeg Winter, dry socks are a big change.” – Individuals living on the streets receiving your love through socks!